chrismwilliams/astro-theme-cactus/src/content/project/ghoul-prison/index.md

 This is a submission to **Grads In Game's Search For a Star 2024** competition, in which I became a [**finalist**](https://gradsingames.com/search-for-a-star/sfas-2024-the-finalists/#prog) for!

 This project was scored and rated by a vast range of [industry professionals](https://gradsingames.com/search-for-a-star/sfas-2024-the-finalists/#prog) and was an incredibly fun technical challenge.
-I received some awesome feedback for this project, so I will likely write a separate retrospective post in the near future.
+I received some awesome feedback for this project, so I wrote a separate learnings post [**here**](/posts/sfas-retro/).

 ![Ghoul Prison GIF](https://img.itch.zone/aW1nLzE0NzM5ODQwLmdpZg==/original/mEFfqR.gif)